Explaining lepton-flavor non-universality and self-interacting dark matter with $L_\mu-L_\tau$: Introduction

 \section{Introduction}

 The Standard Model (SM) of particle physics is an immensely successful description of nature at the most fundamental level but necessarily needs to be extended by additional particles in order to accommodate the now-established fact that neutrinos are massive and mix with each other~\cite{Mohapatra:2005wg}.
 In addition, hints for lepton-flavor universality violation (LFUV) beyond the SM have accumulated over the last years~\cite{Crivellin:2021sff}, notably in the following observables: \begin{enumerate} \item \textit{Muon's magnetic moment:} An approximately $3.5\sigma$ deviation of $(g-2)_\mu$ from the theoretically predicted SM value~\cite{Aoyama:2020ynm} was measured almost two decades ago at Brookhaven~\cite{Bennett:2006fi}.
 A recent measurement at Fermilab has confirmed this deviation and increased the significance to $4.2\sigma$~\cite{Muong-2:2021ojo}, to be improved even further in the near future.
-Lepton-flavor \emph{universal} new-physics models such as the dark photon cannot explain this $(g-2)_\mu$ deviation~\cite{Athron:2021iuf}, which therefore requires LFUV.
-Generically, such LFUV models lead to unacceptably fast rates for lepton flavor violation, which needs to be eliminated via finetuning or a symmetry~\cite{Isidori:2021gqe}. \item \textit{Neutral-current $B$-meson decays:} $B$-meson decays such as $B\to K^{(*)}\mu^+\mu^-$ exhibit anomalous behavior compared to the SM expectation, most importantly in the theoretically clean ratios
+The theoretical prediction is under scrutiny as well, with some lattice-QCD results yielding values closer to the experimental one~\cite{Borsanyi:2020mff}.
+Most lepton-flavor \emph{universal} new-physics models such as the dark photon cannot explain this $(g-2)_\mu$ deviation~\cite{Athron:2021iuf}, which therefore requires LFUV.\footnote{See, however, Refs.~\cite{Hiller:2019mou,Hiller:2020fbu} for flavor universal models.} Generically, such LFUV models lead to unacceptably fast rates for lepton flavor violation, which needs to be eliminated via finetuning or a symmetry~\cite{Isidori:2021gqe}. \item \textit{Neutral-current $B$-meson decays:} $B$-meson decays such as $B\to K^{(*)}\mu^+\mu^-$ exhibit anomalous behavior compared to the SM expectation, most importantly in the theoretically clean ratios